Jim Johnston (composer): Appearances

 Johnston appeared on camera at Battle at the Albert hall in 1991 as the organ player wearing phantom face paint, playing a Phantom of the Opera version of The Undertaker's theme Funeral March for his entrance.
 He also appeared on the videotape Piledriver: The Wrestling Album 2 to introduce the video for Girls in Cars.
 He orchestrated the live band at the Slammy Awards ceremonies, and traveled across the United States in 1995 as part of the "Raw Band".
 He also appeared on camera at WrestleMania XIV and SummerSlam (in March 1998 and August 1998, respectively) playing the D-Generation X theme with the Chris Warren Band.
 Johnston also had a brief clip in the film Beyond the Mat by discussing his reasoning behind Vader's theme music.
 Johnston also appeared on the bonus DVD for WWE Originals, the 2004 album by the same name.
 The DVD featured a 30-minute behind-the-scenes documentary on Johnston, offering insights into the composing, producing, and directing of the album.
 There are also some humorous interactions of Johnston with Jonathan Coachman and Stone Cold Steve Austin.
-Johnston also appeared on The Self-Destruction of the Ultimate Warrior discussing the Ultimate Warrior's theme song, and how it was able to be truly representative of the character.
+Johnston also appeared on The Self-Destruction of the Ultimate Warrior discussing Ultimate Warrior's theme song, and how it was able to be truly representative of the character.
 Johnston also appeared on the WrestleMania XV DVD extras, commenting on WWE's music, and how music is crucial in WWE.
 He also appeared on an episode of Total Divas (season 4, episode 8) collaborating with Nikki Bella.
 In March 2014, WWE released a 60-minute DVD documentary about Johnston entitled Signature Sounds: The Music of WWE, following him as he crafts an entrance theme, and revisits some of the stories of his most famous compositions.